Table of Contents

-Once a dog has them, the treatments to rid a dog of these parasites are often dangerous, complicated, costly, and can take many months of aggressive prescription medications to clear up.
+Once a dog has them, the treatments to rid it of these parasites are often dangerous, complicated, costly, and can take many months of aggressive prescription medications to clear up.

 16. High Blood Pressure

-This is a serious condition in dogs that can lead to blindness, kidney disease, kidney failure, and embolism, blood clots that can dislodge and lodge themselves into dangerous places, such as the dog’s brain, and cause death.
+This serious condition in dogs can lead to blindness, kidney disease, kidney failure, and embolism, blood clots that can dislodge and lodge themselves into dangerous places, such as the dog's brain, and cause death.

 17. High Thyroid Hormone Levels

 Also called hyperthyroidism, this is one of the conditions that can cause high blood pressure in dogs, which in turn can cause a dog to breathe hard.
 Read more about the treatments for this condition in the following article published by VIN.

 Mildly-labored breathing and panting are normal behavior for a dog to display when they are outside on a hot day.

 However, you should never leave dogs in a car alone.
 Even when temperatures outside are a cool 70 degrees F, the car's temperature will heat up to a hazardous degree within 10 minutes of being outside.

 And a dog should not be left outside for an extended period of time or taken on walk-in temperatures of 90 degrees or above.